Anastasia Giachanou, Tina Shahedi

 emotion_data.head()

 The dataset contains multiple affective states recorded over time for multiple participants.
-Each row in the dataset represents a unique measurement instance To fit a hidden Markov model, we need to understand the structure of the data, including the variables and their relationships.
+Each row in the dataset represents a unique measurement instance.
+Before we fit a hidden Markov model, we need to understand the structure of the data, including the variables and their relationships.

 emotion_data.describe()